 - If you would like to grant locally, LACF offers personal service and knowledge of local nonprofits and their needs.
-Also, you can grant to one of LACF’s programs, if you’d like.
+Also, you can grant to one of LACF’s programs.
 Our personal service is unique – no other DAF custodian can provide our level of local knowledge.

 - Flexible grantmaking notification.
 For example, grants can be sent in honor of a friend or loved one.
 Or LACF can send a grant from your DAF to a nonprofit without your name listed if you would to remain anonymous.

 - You can choose one of two DAF investment options, depending on your time frame for grantmaking: 1) LACF Cash Fund and 2) LACF’s Long-Term Growth Fund, which is a moderate mix of equity and fixed-income funds.
 This fund is managed by an independent local wealth advisor.

 - An online portal on which you can see your fund’s balance, recent grants, and statements.
 You can also recommend new grants through this portal.